 Passion fruit pulp is gelatinous and full of small dark seeds.

-Passion fruit is now grown in Australia, California, Florida, New Zealand and Hawaii, and other parts of the tropics.
-Depending on its location, passion fruit are available almost all year.
+Thought to be native to southern Brazil, passion fruit is now grown in Australia, California, Florida, New Zealand and Hawaii, and other parts of the tropics.